![]() |

 1720.
 With this, he at once ascended the throne and, in the opinion of all

-his authority would have been less bitter if the new monarch had been of a
+authority would have been less bitter if the new monarch had been of a less

-to a very few who were equally devoted to him, a man of noble independence
+a very few who were equally devoted to him, a man of noble independence of

 contrasted with honest praise).
 Pope was yet a very hedgehog, nay a